 JEFFREY COLTON PHOTO

-An alert caretaker was able to call for help and corral two ponies that escaped before dawn last Thursday from property along South Harbor Lane in Southold, averting a repeat of a crash that killed two horses in December.
+A caretaker of land on South Harbor Lane in Southold was able to corral two ponies that had escaped from the property Thursday, averting a potential repeat of a crash that saw two horses killed in December.

-After noticing the horses were gone,, Frank Arnold, 60, called police about 3:30 a.m., authorities said.
-The officer on the scene located the animals near the corner of Main Bayview and Grange Road and followed them in his patrol car as they wandered east for about half a mile east on Route 25, police said.
+After noticing the horses were gone, Frank Arnold, 60, called police about 3:30 a.m., athorities said.
+The officer on the scene located the animals near the corner of Main Bayview and Grange Road and followed them in his patrol car as they wandered for about half a mile east on Route 25, police said.

 Two more officers and two civilian motorists were able to surround the horses with vehicles at the intersection of Route 25 and Jasmine Lane until Mr. Arnold came to walk them safely back to South Harbor Road, police said.